 So why do you matter?
 Tell me in a few words.

-You have to define it yourself.
+It's hard, right?
+Still, it's key to figure out your voice as a writer.
 You can't allow others to do it for you, because people will always try to define you on the basis of what they already know.
 Then you become like everyone else, and that doesn't leave a lot of room for you.

 Change with change